 Merman was briefly married to an agent, William Smith, and filed for divorce two months later.
 She then met a promotion director for the New York Journal-American, Robert D. Levitt, they were married and had two children.
 She divorced him in 1952 claiming he drank excessively and was erratic.
-Her daughter, Ethel Jr. (for real) died of a drug and alcohol overdose in 1967.
+Her daughter, Ethel Jr. (for real) died at age 25 of a drug and alcohol overdose in 1967.
 Her son, Robert Levitt Jr., survives.
 (His estranged wife, “Phyllis” co-star Barbara Colby, 36, was the victim of a random gang shooting in Venice, Calif. in 1975.
 Ethel went to the funeral.)
 Ethel was married to Robert Six for about seven years, he dumped her for Audrey Meadows of “The Honeymooners” fame.

 She was married to Ernest Borgnine for 32 days in 1964.
 He said she was jealous of his fame, as he was in “McHale’s Navy” at the time.
 She left a blank page in her autobiography to describe the chapter about her marriage to Borgnine, now 94.
 She was also said to be deeply involved with Jacqueline Susann, who reportedly based the character of Helen Lawson in “Valley of the Dolls” on Merman.